f5devcentral/xchaazdemoguide/README.md

 • Exposing CE services to RE deployment;
 • Testing the connection from RE to DB.

-The resulting architecture will be a PostgreSQL database deployed in a HA config on Kubernetes running on several compute nodes within an Azure VNET, and exposing via TCP Load Balancer to a service in a RE that reads and presents the database contents to the end-users, which is a perfect fit for a CE deployment.
+The resulting architecture will be a PostgreSQL database deployed in an HA configuration on Kubernetes running on several compute nodes within an Azure VNET, and exposing via TCP Load Balancer to a service in an RE that reads and presents the database contents to the end-users, which is a perfect fit for a CE deployment.

 Each of the steps in this guide addresses a specific part of the whole deployment process and describes it in detail.
 Therefore, this guide can be completed step-by-step or by skipping some of the steps if you are already familiar with them.